Large Star/Rose Extra Dimension with Small Leaves/Petals: Kaluza-Klein Mode Analysis of a Neutrino Model on the Rose Graph

 \subsubsection{\boldmath \textit{Second case}: $f_R^{(b, \, n_b, \, d_b)}(0,i) \neq 0$}

-The KK mass spectrum is given by the transcendental equation:
+The KK-mass spectrum is given by the transcendental equation:

-whose solutions $m_\psi^{(3, \, n_3)}$ define the KK tower $b=3$ and are not degenerate ($d_3 \in \{1\}$).
+whose solutions $m_\psi^{(3, \, n_3)}$ define the KK-tower $b=3$ and are not degenerate ($d_3 \in \{1\}$).
 We have $a^{(3, \, n_3, \, 1)} \neq 0$ from Eq.~\eqref{eq_a} so the left-handed modes mix with $\nu_L$.
 The lightest massive mode $(3, 0, 1)$ is identified with the observed neutrino.
-In the decoupling limit $\ell \rightarrow 0$, we recover that the mass of this mode is given by Eq.~\eqref{m_nu_2} of the zero mode approximation.
-The KK wave functions are
+In the decoupling limit $\ell \rightarrow 0$, we recover that the mass of this mode is given by Eq.~\eqref{m_nu_2} of the zero-mode approximation.
+The KK-wave functions are

 where the $f_L^{(3, \, n_3, \, 1)}$'s have a discontinuity across the $V$-brane sourced by the brane-localized interaction.
+Each mode propagates in the whole rose graph.

 [2]{#2}\begingroup \endgroup